-One of the hardest things about camping is making sure you have the right gear to bring along, as one wrong move or forgotten item could potentially ruin your whole trip.
-There are some essentials that make it onto everyone’s camping gear checklist but what about the things that get overlooked?
+One of the hardest things about camping is making sure you have the right gear to bring along, as one wrong move or forgotten item could potentially ruin your whole camping experience.
+Even worse, even your health!

 #1: Camping Chair